Black Friday is here! Get up to 30% off on Devart products!

-How to Show/List MySQL Users and Manage Permissions
+How to list the users in a MySQL/MariaDB database and Manage Permissions

 User management involves granting database access, setting user permissions, and monitoring activities.
 This process, traditionally handled via command-line utilities, includes creating, modifying, and deleting accounts, and configuring user privileges.
 Although command-line remains relevant, the advent of graphical user interface (GUI) tools has simplified user management.